 In 1985, thousands of blind taste tests showed that consumers preferred a new, sweeter formulation of Coca Cola.
 The company took this at face value, replacing the original Coca Cola with a new drink using the sweeter recipe.
 But the ensuing backlash to New Coke shows the limitations of objective thinking.
 Insiders forgot that, in the real world, people don’t consume drinks blindfolded.
 The data ignored the strength of the original Coca Cola brand.

-When Trinity Mirror media group asked consumers what they wanted in a new newspaper, they said content that was upbeat, optimistic and politically neutral.
+When Trinity Mirror media group asked consumers what they wanted from a newspaper, they said articles that were upbeat, optimistic and politically neutral.
 But when the group launched New Day – a newspaper that offered exactly that – readership was so low that the paper shut down within just 2 months.

-NYT is now a gaming company – in terms of time spent by users.
+NYT is now a gaming company – users spend more time playing games (like Wordle) than reading news.

 Nickel, a French bank, wanted to provide financial services to low-income people but couldn’t afford to open branches everywhere.
 So the company used corners of existing cafés and tobacconists, which not only saved money but also provided instant reach and scale.
 Nickel now has 7,500 of these points of sale as well as 2.5 million customers.